chandler14362/BinaryRecords/README.md

 BinaryRecords Specification
 ---

-The design phisolphoy:
+The design philosophy:

 BinaryRecords is designed to be maximum-performance.
 There will never be an attempt to compact the data.
 All the internal type implementations will forever be raw.
 The data BinaryRecords produces is completely type-semantic free.
 This allows for endless, care-free, extensibility.
 It is very easy to write extensions, you can override any builtin type.

-I believe serialization and the ever evolving compression algorthims should work side by side.
+I believe serialization and the ever evolving compression algorithms should work side by side.
 As compression evolves, BinaryRecords will become more compact.

 The BinaryRecords versioning architecture: